sg16-unicode/sg16-meetings/README.md

   - Zach asked what the tradeoffs in design options are, what gets broken based on design choices, and how much of this can be left implementation-defined.
   - Zach expressed support for the approach described in the paper.
-  - Hubert stated that encompasing the console in a separate facility would pose challenges.
+  - Hubert stated that encompasing the console in a separate facility would pose challenges because it assumes the presence of a unique "console" in the environment.
   - Hubert added that an important concern is encoding of string literals vs encoding of strings received from the environment.
 For example, regex libraries tend to use a possibly pre-compiled pattern encoded in the execution encoding, but operate on strings provided by the environment; it is necessary to